metaparticle-io/sync/dotnet/README.md

    * A callback function to be called when the lock is acquired.
    * An optional callback function to be called when the lock is lost.
 If this is not supplied, the program will forcibly exit in the (unlikely) case that a lock is lost.

 Simply creating a lock doesn't cause mutual exclusion.
-You also need to call `lock.lock()`.
-When you are done, you call `lock.unlock()` to release the lock.
+You also need to call `lock.WaitOne()`.
+When you are done, you call `lock.Release()` to release the lock.
 Locks have a TTL (time to live) so in the event of a failure, the lock will also be eventually lost.

 ### Deploying